alexrivadeneira/i2js/week2/outline.md

 ```
 var ball = document.querySelector('.redBall');
-ball.style.position.left = '100px';
+ball.style.left = '100px';
 ```

-Now we can see the left position of our ball using ```ball.style.position.left``` because we've made an update after the initial page load.
+Now we can see the left position of our ball using ```ball.style.left``` because we've made an update after the initial page load.

 **Exercise**
 In the Chrome JavaScript console, make the ball move across the screen in a few steps, maybe in 100px increments.